 You’ve heard the story time and time again from anyone who’s changed how they were eating, or dieting to lose fat.
 This person is likely you or someone you know well.

-You change how you eat with the goal to lose body fat, and in the beginning it works well.
+You change how you eat with the goal of losing body fat, and in the beginning it works well.

-Clothes are fitting better, salads are becoming something you look forward to, and other people are starting to take notice of your progress, and the confidence you're showing.
+Your clothes are fitting better, salads are becoming something you look forward to, and other people are starting to take notice of your progress, and the confidence you're showing.

-You start to feel like that ideal physique you’ve desired for so long is getting closer by the weeks and even months.
+You start to feel like that ideal physique you’ve been after for years is getting closer and closer.

-Some weeks there is no changes at all, and on others your measurements or body weight may randomly spike for a day or two.
+Some weeks there's no changes at all, and on others your measurements or body weight may randomly increase for a day or two.

 1.)
 A Smaller Body Burns Fewer Calories

-When you’ve lost body fat and weight, you weigh less, simple right ?
-The less you weigh, the fewer calories the body has to expend to support your total bodyweight at rest and during activity as well.
+When you’ve lost body fat and weight, you weigh less.
+The less you weigh, the fewer calories the body has to burn to support your total bodyweight at rest and during activity as well.

 This makes perfect sense when you take a step back and look logically at the situation.

-A smaller body with less fat and less muscle mass will require fewer calories to fuel to maintain those tissues.
+A smaller body with less fat and less muscle mass will require fewer calories to run.

 Both body fat and muscle mass require calories to maintain and if you lose either one or both in a significant amount the body doesn’t require as many calories to maintain them or to support your overall higher body weight.